Alliance of Congolese Democrats

+Jonas Mukamba Kadiata Nzemba, the ADECO presidential candidate in 2006.

-The Alliance of Congolese Democrats ((Alliance des Démocrates Congolais) is a political party in the Democratic Republic of Congo.
-The party won 4 out of 500 seats in the parliamentary elections.
+The Alliance of Congolese Democrats (abbreviated ADECO; Alliance des Démocrates Congolais) was a political party in the Democratic Republic of Congo.

+The party won 4 out of 500 seats in the 2006 parliamentary elections.
+They also won seats in the provincial assembly elections in multiple provinces.
+Jonas Mukamba Kadiata Nzemba was their candidate for president, but only gained 0.24% of the vote and was eliminated in the first round.

 In the 19 January 2007 Senate elections, the party won out 1 of 108 seats.